The short of it

 A former roving vagabond, Olivia Hennis currently lives in Pennsylvania.
 Ollie previously worked as an editor for an online magazine, managed a Halloween park, and read tarot for a living.
 From November 2012 to December 2017, Ollie was part of the Papercuts Podcast trio, chatting about and analyzing the Young Adult publishing world.

-Find Ollie on Twitter, where they basically live, @OliviaHennis.
+Find Ollie on Twitter, which is where they basically live, @OliviaHennis.

 Writing Happens Sometimes